Sharp-Data/Portfolio/README.md

 ###########################
 ## Project: Predicting Bike Rentals
 ##### *Link to Github Repository: https://github.com/Sharp-Data/Predicting-Bike-Rentals.git*
 In cities accross the US, bike sharing programs are becoming increasingly popular.
 Anyone cant rent a bike by the hour or by the day from any of the communal bike sharing stations.
 Washington D.C. has one of these programs.
-We will be trying to predict the bike rental count for a one hour time period.
+We will be trying to predict the bike rental count for one hour time periods.

 ###########################